 A tasty recipe for Szechuan Salmon with Scallion Green Beans baked in the oven that can be made in 30 minutes.
 A delicious healthy weeknight dinner!

-- ½ -1 teaspoon Szechuan Peppercorns (or sub black peppercorns, or pepper)
+- 1/2 –1 teaspoon Szechuan Peppercorns, toasted and ground (or sub-black peppercorns, or black pepper)

 - 1/4 cup soy sauce (or GF Liquid Aminos)